 Office Furniture and Equipment

 The Legislative Assembly provides funding for Members to purchase and maintain furnishings and equipment for constituency offices.
-The total price cap for the funding is $4,000 per three uninterrupted terms of office.
-Any unspent portion of the $4,000 allowance after three consecutive Parliaments carries forward and is available for future use at the start of the fourth term.
+The total price cap for the funding is $10,000 for each Member per three uninterrupted terms of office.
+Any unspent portion of the $10,000 allowance after three consecutive Parliaments carries forward and is available for future use at the start of the fourth consecutive Parliament.
 Any unspent portions remaining after a Member retires are returned to the Legislative Assembly.

 The following is a list of typical furniture and equipment purchases using the allowance: